mathspp/mathspp/pages/insider/past-issues/3-tips-to-use-f-strings-effectively/default.md

+---
+metadata:
+    description: "Learn 3 tips to use f-strings effectively in this sample of the mathspp insider weekly newsletter."
+title: 3 tips to use f-strings effectively
+---

 # 🐍🚀 3 tips to use f-strings effectively

  > This is a past issue of the [mathspp insider 🐍🚀](/insider) newsletter.
 [Subscribe to the mathspp insider 🐍🚀](/insider#subscribe) to get weekly Python deep dives like this one on your inbox!